Will ChatGPT and AI Kill the Investment Banking Industry and Other “Knowledge Worker” Jobs?

 The technology behind it is too complex to explain fully here, but it uses supervised/reinforcement learning and all the data on the Internet (as of 2021) to generate text based on statistical probabilities (Wikipedia has a good summary).

 Some people have predicted that ChatGPT and similar artificial intelligence technologies will destroy all white-collar jobs, others have predicted massive changes but no job destruction, and others are still unconvinced by the technology.

 This leads us to the possible impact on investment banking and other finance-related roles.

-I’ve used ChatGPT over the past few weeks as I’ve been working on a macro package for a new version of our PowerPoint course (coming very soon).
+I’ve used ChatGPT over the past few weeks as I’ve been working on a macro package for a new version of our PowerPoint course (now available!).